What is an annuity?

 Tax-deferred growth – You don’t pay taxes on interest earned in the annuity until the money is withdrawn.

 Death benefit – Upon death, a properly structured annuity would be paid to the beneficiary without going through probate court.

-Guaranteed income stream – Many retirees use annuities to supplement their income because they offer a fixed monthly payment that can be guaranteed for a certain period of time or for life.
+Guaranteed income stream – Many retirees use annuities to supplement their income because they offer a fixed monthly payment that can be guaranteed for a certain period or for life.

 1Your principal is guaranteed not to be reduced because of a downturn in the applicable market index.
-However, withdrawals in excess of the Free withdrawal amount are subject to withdrawal Charges during the Withdrawal Charge period, and may result in a loss of principal.
+However, withdrawals more than the Free withdrawal amount are subject to withdrawal Charges during the Withdrawal Charge period and may result in a loss of principal.